 Isaac eventually succeeded his father as mayor of his hometown.
 The town of Christiansboro was falling on hard times, with poverty and a declining population.
 Christians considered himself to be a failure in life.
 Eventually resorting to the occult, Isaac contacted the demon Avarrish ( Mephisto) and made a deal to save his town.
 Issac agreed to assume a the form of a gargoyle and help Avarrish to capture Patsy Walker, whom was better known at the time as the Defender Hellcat.
 Isaac managed to lure the Defenders to his hometown witch resulted in the capture of Hellcat and her teammates.
 However, when Isaac learned that Avarrish planned to kill Patsy and the Defenders, he broke his deal and helped free her and her teammates.
 Furious, Avarrish doomed Isaac to live eternally as a gargoyle before he left the town defeated.
 Isaac felt that he had hit rock bottom, not being able to help his own town and losing his humanity in the process, at least in appearance.
 Feeling more lost then ever, Hellcat walked up to Isaac and offered him to join the Defenders.
 Isaac eventually accepted and became on of the most prominent members of the team.

 Gargoyle was created by J.M.
-DeMatteis and Don Perlin in 1981 and first appeared in The Defenders # 94.
+DeMatteis and Don Perlin and first appeared in The Defenders Vol.1 issue 94 (1981).

 Alongside the Defenders